 - research outputs are published with a Digital Object Identifier (DOI), allowing other researchers to cite the output

 Submitting Your Research

 Records for all publications collected by the Research Office and the Faculties for HERDC and ERA are loaded into the Research Repository annually.
 To make your publication available as Open Access, please consult with your Faculty research office.
 For more information on making your publication Open Access refer to the Monash University Copyright intranet FAQs on this subject.

-Describe your Research Data Collections to facilitate discovery, sharing, and improve research impact.
-For information on describing and storing your data, refer to: Monash.fishare
+Monash.figshare is the data repository and can be used to describe your Research Data Collections to facilitate discovery, sharing, and improve research impact.

 Please go to the Theses: Submission Library guide for current instructions on submitting your Monash University thesis.